ehcache/ehcache.org-site/README.md

   * validate links are to what we want .

 * Documentation
-  * was pulled in from existing ehcache.org site - some links in older docs are broken due to bad (incomplete) URLs.  root page needs better layout, links to both 2.x and 3.x
+  * was pulled in from existing ehcache.org site - some links in older docs are broken due to bad (incomplete) URLs.
-  * ehcache 3.0 docs need put in  (james working on this)